robotology/poeticon/src/poeticon-simulation/README.md

 `dummy_activity_complex6.ini`), which should link to one of the existing noise definitions.
 For example:
   `ln -s dummy_activity_complex6_onearm_050.ini dummy_activity_complex6.ini`

-Note: the numbers at the end of the filename, and inside it, refer to the _reliability_, which is the opposite of noise (1 - noise)
+Note: the numbers at the end of the filename, and inside it, refer to the _reliability_, which is the opposite of noise, i.e., (1 - noise)

 Note: the name of the link must correspond to the `--from` argument as defined in the XML next to the `dummyActivityInterface` module

 ## How to run